Questions to Expect from a Consultant at 1st Meeting

 This general question can help a consultant gather any additional information about you.
-This question is important to ask because it can help catch any information that they didn’t learn by asking the other questions they asked.
+This question is essential to ask because it can help catch any information that they didn’t learn by asking the other questions they asked.

 10. Do you have any questions for me?

-This gives you the opportunity to ask you any questions they have.
+This gives you the opportunity to ask any questions they have.
 This is essential to make you both get everything out of the expected conversation.

-Ensuring you know ahead of time what a business consultant will ask will help you be better prepared with the right knowledge regarding their specific business.
-It may even be smart to invite other people that have information that you don’t have; for example, if you have another person doing your finances and money or your inflow of money is an issue… it might be a good idea to have your finance person at this meeting or if it is a personnel issue.
+Ensuring you know ahead of time what a business consultant will ask will help you be better prepared with the proper knowledge regarding their specific business.
+It may even be wise to invite other people that have information that you don’t have; for example, if you have another person doing your finances and money or your inflow of money is an issue… it might be a good idea to have your finance person at this meeting or if it is a personnel issue.
 If you have a different person working with your human resources issues… maybe invite them.
 With the right questions about both how they think about growing your business and how they work as a person or agency, you can find the right one to help your business and keep you sane at the same time.